ClanCats/Hydrahon/README.md

 #### Runners

-The runner methods execute your query and return a result.
-There are many diffrent runner methods and each one acts like an helper.
-This means a runner method can modifiy your query and the result.
+All runner methods are used as a final command to execute your query and retrieve a result.
+Most of them act like little helpers to cover common tasks.

+Hydrahon implements the following runner methods:

+ * `get`
+ * `one`
+ * `find`
+ * `first` & `last`

 ##### "Execute" method